Integrality of Stickelberger elements and annihilation of natural Galois modules: Applications to integrality rings and denominator ideals

 \subsection{Behaviour of the reduced norm under restriction}

-Let $G$ be a finite group and let $K$ be a field of characteristic $0$ which is a splitting field for $G$ and all of its subgroups.
+Let $G$ be a finite group and let $K$ be a field of characteristic $0$ that is a splitting field for $G$ and all of its subgroups.
 Since we want to do induction, we need to know how the reduced norm behaves when we restrict to a subgroup $U$ of $G$.
 More precisely, let $H \in M_n(K[G])$ be a matrix with entries in $K[G]$.
 On the one hand we can compute its reduced norm $\nr_G(H) \in \zeta(K[G])$.
 On the other hand, we may view $H$ as a $K[G]$-linear map in the usual way.
 This map is also $K[U]$-linear and (after a choice of basis) we obtain a new matrix $H|_U \in M_{n[G:U]}(K[U])$.
 Its reduced norm $\nr_U(H|_U) \in \zeta(K[U])$ does not depend upon the particular choice of basis, and we want to determine its value in terms of $\nr_G(H)$.

-If $H$ is invertible, similar results already appear in the literature if $K$ is a number field \cite[(52.23)]{MR892316} and if $K = \mathbb{Q}_p^c$ \cite[\S 2.2]{MR2078894}.
-Unfortunately, this is not sufficient for our purposes so that we include a proof for convenience.
+If $H$ is invertible, results in the spirit of Lemma \ref{lem:nr-under-restriction} below already appear in the literature if $K$ is a number field \cite[(52.23)]{MR892316} and if $K = \mathbb{Q}_p^c$ \cite[\S 2.2]{MR2078894}.
+Unfortunately, this is not sufficient for our purposes so that we include a proof of Lemma \ref{lem:nr-under-restriction} for convenience.
 We mainly follow the argument given in \cite{MR892316}, but since $H$ might not be invertible, we cannot reduce to the case $n=1$.

 \begin{lemma} Let $G$ be a finite group and let $U$ a subgroup of $G$.
 Let $H \in M_n(K[G])$ and write $\nr_G(H) = \sum_{\chi \in \Irr(G)} \alpha_{\chi} e_{\chi}$ with $\alpha_{\chi} \in K$.
 Then we have that